Dr. Alexander Lovell of O.C. Tanner Institute

 Marc A. Geil, DBA Global Director of Culture and Employee Experience, Wahl Clipper Corporation

 Marc Geil leads the culture and employee engagement initiatives at Wahl Clipper, the leading family-owned manufacturer of electric hair clipping, trimming, and grooming products.
-His long tenure with the organization has provided him the opportunity to experience the company through many roles.
-In his current role, he works globally to promote an organizational culture that embraces Wahl’s mission and values through ongoing employee engagement while championing and modeling the Wahl Way Culture.
+His long tenure with the organisation has provided him the opportunity to experience the company through many roles.
+In his current role, he works globally to promote an organisational culture that embraces Wahl’s mission and values through ongoing employee engagement while championing and modeling the Wahl Way Culture.

 With a Doctor of Business Administration degree, Marc is a published researcher in the fields of Cultural Intelligence and Global Leadership.
-As a social scientist he is passionate about developing theory and applying it strategically and practically to today’s business and organizational needs.
+As a social scientist he is passionate about developing theory and applying it strategically and practically to today’s business and organisational needs.

-Dr. Alexander Lovell, Director Research and Assessment, O.C.
+Dr. Alexander Lovell Director, Research and Assessment, O.C.
 Tanner Institute

 A political sociologist with more than a decade’s worth of deep methodological, research, and practitioner experience, Dr. Alexander Lovell conducts extensive research on workplace culture, employee experience, and assessment methodologies for the O.C.
 Tanner Institute.
 He also curates the perspectives of more than 40,000 leaders and employees, revealing relevant workplace trends for the Institute’s annual Global Culture Report, which is informed by his research in field theory, inter-generational dynamics, and culture change.